ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 ---
-title: How to: swap tokens
+title: How to swap tokens
-description: A guide on how to swap tokens on Ethereum
+description: A guide on how to swap tokens on Ethereum.
 lang: en
 ---